The Mixos manual

 Image to material

 Have a photo of a surface?
-Image to Material turns a single picture into a full, tiling PBR material — estimating base color, normal, roughness and height — and drops it onto your stack as a material layer.
-It is the fastest way to match a real-world surface you have a reference for.
+Image to Material turns a single picture into a full, tiling PBR material — estimating base color, normal, roughness, metallic and height — and drops it onto your stack as a material layer.
+Find it in the add-layer menu, or press ⌘⇧I. It is the fastest way to match a real-world surface you have a reference for.

 One photo becomes a full PBR set — base color, normal, roughness and height — ready to tile and edit.